mlm-games/pomodorot/README.md

 ## Credits

-Heavily based on pomodorolm (but wanted another one for a command line option for the timer to automatically start when the system boots up...)
+Heavily based on pomodorolm (but wanted another one for a command-line option for the timer to automatically start, for autostarting when the system boots up...)